ambader/scooter_map/README.md

 # scooter_map
 Map scooter use with contextily

 The .xlsx file contains the status report of a commercial e-scooter fleet in Heidelberg and Mannheim.
+The prep_scooter.py file contains the code to generate a .csv and shapefiles to use geopandas.

 ## Preview
 ![](https://raw.githubusercontent.com/ambader/scooter_map/main/img/scooter_sns.png)